RistoBIn/international-website/src/pages/solutions/well-and-fishing-boats.md

 ---
 templateKey: solution-page-secondary
 title: Well and Fishing Boats
-seoDescription: Well and Fishing Boats
+seoDescription: >-
+  SEALAB's sensor system monitors the fish in the well or tank for the storage and transport of live fish for the delivery to port and final processing on land.
 heading: Well and Fishing Boats
 description: >-
   SEALAB's sensor system monitors the fish in the well or tank for the storage and transport of live fish for the delivery to port and final processing on land.
-featuredimage: /img/_DSC0761.jpg
+featuredimage: /img/AdobeStock_276243200.jpeg
 splitSections:
   - content: >-
       A wellboat carries live fish and has a great need for fish welfare to be